 Clarify the need for the acoustic modem.
 Can you make use of one already in house?

-Although the project would benefit from having a spare acoustic modem for lab development and testing, to reduce capital costs for 2014, the project will use an acoustic modem previously purchased under the BEDS proposal and the budget entry has been reduced accordingly.
+The acoustic modem is necessary for communicating with the seafloor deployed BEDs detectors.
+The 901010 Autonomy project also plans on incorporating acoustic communications between the Wave Glider and Dorado into its work in 2014 and 2015.
+Although the HotSpot project would benefit from having a spare acoustic modem for lab development and testing, to reduce capital costs for 2014, the project will use an acoustic modem previously purchased under the BEDS proposal and the budget entry has been reduced accordingly.

 Provide de-scoping options.
 We believe about 325 software engineering hours will be available for this effort